 I had an unfortunate moment on this trip.
 I’d planned areas to cover that I’d not had much luck with on previous visits.
 Serre in particular, the sky had gone out last time, a flat grey leaden ceiling low over everything, no texture, no shadow.
-The incoming drizzle in fading light had killed a days shooting stone dead.
+The incoming drizzle in fading light had killed a days shooting more or less stone dead despite my insistence that there is always a photo in it somewhere even when the weather decides there isn’t.
 I would go back there, as well as covering Carnoy and the southern edge of the British front.
 Visit the regrowth at Trones and Bernafay Wood south of Longueval, Guillemont and up past Delville towards Martinpuich and Bazentin.
 Then the last day Grandcourt, Regina Trench and Courcelette.
 It’s a familiar litany of names, a hypnotic list that always reminds me of a weary old shipping forecast.

 It is impossible not to study the soil.
 Again I find myself looking from the horizon back to the field margins.
-Poppy and Kieron spot and points out remains in the crumbly till; there is the ever present shrapnel, bits like gravel right up to soup bowl sized chunks of dense crusted metal, pieces so large the curve of the surface is obvious.
-There are bits of shrapnel shells, strange disk-like cores with holes and tubes, thick early twentieth century glass, a bottle cap, bits of detonator tube, pieces of metal too thick to be farm scrap, we joke about tanks, there were tanks here, anything heavy and unidentifiable must be a piece of tank obviously.
-She picks up a bullet head, a tracer, hands me a heavy brass fuse adapter, the centre crumbling away to grey powder, the ubiquitous ten-a-penny shrapnel balls.
+Between us we spot and variously point out remains in the crumbly till; there is the ever present shrapnel, bits like gravel right up to soup bowl sized chunks of dense crusted metal, pieces so large the curve of the surface is obvious.
+There are bits of shrapnel shells; strange disk-like cores with holes and tubes, thick early twentieth century glass, a bottle cap, bits of detonator tube, pieces of metal too thick to be farm scrap, we joke about tanks, there were tanks here, anything heavy and unidentifiable must be a piece of tank obviously.
+Poppy picks up a bullet head, a tracer, hands me a heavy brass fuse adapter, the centre crumbling away to grey powder, the ubiquitous ten-a-penny shrapnel balls.
 There are the bits we don’t touch; a fuse which looks like it may have failed, shells turned up by the plough, two lay on a grass bank, the cases cracked and corroded.
 Further on a huge German shell stands on the road, more than knee high and as thick as my thigh.

 ‘It might be gas, it might be High Explosive’ Paul says, A quick look at some German lettering on the fuse of the shell, no touching, we skirt the corroded mass, Traversing, sure as fate, and never a dud.